SinTh0r4s/VisualProspecting/README.md

 VisualProspecting tracks all ores that a player interacted with, by right or by left click.
 It also integrates prospecting data from GTs _Advanced Seismic Prospector_.

-Further, it adds a craftable _Prospectors Log_ that allows sharing prospected locations between players.

 This mod is tailored to _GregTech: New Horizons 2_, but feel free to use it however you like.
 Even though this mod is build against the custom GT5U from GT:NH, it should still work fine with other GT5U versions.